 READ ALSO: How to Find the Perfect Significant Other

-I started wearing makeup in grade 6 because I didn’t want to feel ugly anymore and people made fun of my badly-done, smudged eyeliner (it’s funny now but it was hurtful back then).
-I started wearing even more makeup in high school and people called me “cake face” and other names.
-I think I just laughed it off.
+I started wearing makeup in grade 6 because I didn’t want to feel ugly anymore.
+People made fun of my badly-done, smudged eyeliner – it’s funny now, but it was hurtful back then.
+I started wearing even more makeup in high school, and people called me “cake face” and other names.
+I think I just pretended it didn’t hurt and laughed it off.

 I’m 20 and a half years old now (today, actually – October 1st is my half birthday) and I couldn’t care less about what people think of how I look.
 I don’t think I’m beautiful and I don’t care to be.
 It’s not the most important thing in the world.
 My ultimate goal in life is to be good at as many things as possible and that’s what I’m currently working on.
 I want to be intelligent and passionate and that’s what I want people to see.
 I want to have so much drive and self-confidence that I inspire people to feel the same way about themselves.